-This is a survey of the history of the Christian movement from New Testament times to modern times, focusing on key movements, critical issues, outstanding leaders and important turning points.
+This is a survey of characteristicity (5) This is a survey of the history of the Christian movement from New Testament times to modern times, focusing on key movements, critical issues, outstanding leaders and important turning points.
 The student will be expected to be able to differentiate between key beliefs in Christian orthodoxy relative to their appearance in historical context.